scuzzydude/asimov/asimov.md

 Digital games usually make you go through a lot of work to keep experimenting with a map strategy, so kids with this ability may tend to give up more easily than those who use a more deductive path.

 Other kids might just be lucky.
 Some will have extra-leverage -- they used a cheat code.
 That's super integrative leverage -- exactly what I do when I Google a solution.

-That approach is a fair way to study and find kids that could be productive engineers.
+This approach is a fair way to study and find kids that could be productive engineers.

 You find these kids, wherever they are, teach them to code in a summer camp, and they will have a valuable and marketable skill that they can use directly in almost any endeavor they choose.
 More directly, you make sure these kids have opportunity to develop that skill in direct and equitable ways.